cobratbq/doclib/README.md

 ## Getting started

 Use flag `-repo` to specify an existing, empty directory for use as object-repository.

-For example `./doclib -repo data/`.
+For example: `./doclib -repo data/`, starts the UI with the repository pointing to directory `data`.

 _This application is still in development.
-Although "checking" is highly specific, it does make changes in the repository-directory.
-Results may be unpredictable if an arbitrary directory is chosen._
+There may be problems.
+Although "checking" is highly specific, it does make changes.
+Results may be unpredictable if an arbitrary directory is chosen.
+Furthermore, it is recommended to keep the repository in version control, if only for the added benefits._

 ## Technical